khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 There are two options:

-* When you want to use a complete phrase for a human feel, use a full phrase.
+* Use a complete phrase for a human feel.
    * E.g. “The pipeline has been scheduled.”
    * This is ideal for the UI, when using a phrase is possible without being overly wordy.
 * When extreme brevity is the priority, use only the noun and verb (omitting articles and prepositions).